Jonathan-Hamberg/blog/content/page/about.md

 ---
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: A little about me.
 comments: false
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Jonathan Hamberg.
+I am currently working at Jeeva Wireless as a Firmware Engineer.
+I just graduated with my Bachelors from Electrical Engineering department at the University of Washington.

+I hope to provide some insightful articles about embedded programming, shell scripts, and anything else that I find interesting.